LexBorisoff/web-cli/README.md

 ```

 > You can add as many browser objects to the config file as you have browsers on your machine.
 Each browser object is separated by a comma, and trailing commas are not allowed in a JSON file.
+>
+> ***Note!***
+> Setting up browsers configuration does not limit you to using only the browsers in the config.
+You can still supply other browser values to the `browser` option, but using custom flags is only available after setting up the config.

 * `<browser_key>`: a string representing the browser app that is supplied to the `browser` option.
 * `isDefault`: *optional* - accepts a boolean value indicating if the browser should be used as default. ***If not present, then the first browser object in the config file is used as default***.
 If multiple browser objects have this property, then the first one with it will be used as default.